nrfconnect/sdk-nrfxlib/softdevice_controller/doc/channel_sounding.rst

 Support status
 **************

-Channel Sounding is currently supported only on the nRF54L15 SoC.
 CS can be enabled by building with the :kconfig:option:`CONFIG_BT_CTLR_CHANNEL_SOUNDING` Kconfig option enabled.
 When enabling CS in the |controller|, all CS-related commands are supported.